 France is a pioneer in Europe in the development and implementation of a National Plan for Rare Diseases (PNMR).
 There are four PNMR.
 [1]

 The aim of the second PNMR 2011-2016 was to boost the quality of care, research and European and international cooperation.
-In particular, it has led to the renewal of accreditation for centers of expertise and reference, and the ramping up of rare disease health networks.
+In particular, it has enabled the renewal of the labels of centers of expertise and reference, and the progressive development of health networks dedicated to rare diseases.

 The third PNMR 2018-2022 focused on prevention and rapid diagnosis for everyone, and on innovation.